packit/packit.dev/content/docs/fedora-releases-guide.md

 ```

 The packit config is loaded from the commit the build is triggered from.
-Just don't forget to give `commit` rights to `packit` FAS user
-for your package in dist-git settings so Packit can create the update for you.
 The `issue_repository` configuration key mentioned in the Koji build job applies here as well.